hheng9/PyBer_Analysis/README.md

 ### We began generating our data by importing the correct infomation from the provided ride and city CSV files.
 A dataframe is created to gather data on total ride counts, total drivers, amount of ride fares, and averages fares per drivers & rides.

 As we can see from the summary image below that there are some obvious takeaways:
-  * The urban communities have a cheaper rate per driver & rides with more total rides & drivers available resulting in the total fare being the highest among the three communities
+  * The urban communities have a cheaper rate per driver & rides with more total rides & drivers available resulting in the total fare being the highest among the three communities.
   * Being in the rural areas caused an increase to the rates per driver & ride due to insufficient amount of drivers available resulting in the lowest outcome for total rides & fares.
   * The median between the three communities came out to be the suburban community with more totals then the rural areas but less totals then urban areas.
 ![Ride Share Data](https://user-images.githubusercontent.com/118647523/212169903-19a12395-6a60-433b-9587-3c9d41fac6ff.png)